StatefulSet Basics

 (and now exit the container shell: exit)

 The Pods' ordinals, hostnames, SRV records, and A record names have not changed, but the IP addresses associated with the Pods may have changed.
 In the cluster used for this tutorial, they have.
-This is why it is important not to configure other applications to connect to Pods in a StatefulSet by IP address.
+This is why it is important not to configure other applications to connect to Pods in a StatefulSet by the IP address of a particular Pod (it is OK to connect to Pods by resolving their hostname).

 Discovery for specific Pods in a StatefulSet